 It is worth noting if the use will be non-commercial and for educational purposes as this may make the copyright holder more willing to give you permission.
 It is important to abide by any conditions imposed by the copyright owner.
 Make it clear on any copies you make that the material has been copied with the permission of the copyright owner.

-For help in identifying copyright holders and requesting permission, contact us.
+For help in identifying copyright holders and requesting permission, contact the University Copyright team.